ssruoh/CI_MS4/README.md

 [Bootstrap](https://getbootstrap.com/) is utilized for its grid system, cards and other responsive elements.

-The code for this project overall draws heavily from the Full Stack Frameworks with Django module of Code Institute for its models, forms and stripe functionality, particularly those of the Boutique Ado lessons.
+The code for this project overall draws heavily from the Full Stack Frameworks with Django module of Code Institute for its models, forms, views and stripe functionality, particularly those of the Boutique Ado lessons.

 [This jsfiddle](https://jsfiddle.net/macloo/g39k3h3e/) was used to animate the product images on add product button hover.